planetfederal/FaultedEarth/README.md

     ant static-war

-The servlet will be assembled in the build directory.
+The servlet `FaultedEarth.war` will be assembled in the `build` directory.

 To use a different path for the local GeoServer than `/geoserver-geonode-dev/`, you can add the following option to the `ant static-war` command: